okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 ```

-### Distributing your app with Amazon CloudFront CDN
+## Distribute your App with Amazon CloudFront CDN

 Amazon S3 static web hosting has ultra-low latency if you are geographically near the region your bucket is hosted in.
 But, you want to make sure all users can access your site quickly regardless of where they are located.
 To speed up delivery of your site, you can AWS CloudFront CDN.